strautomator/core/README.md

 # Strautomator Core

-This is the core module of Strautomator, and contains most of its busines logic.
+This is the core module of Strautomator, and contains most of its business logic.
 This project doesn't run by itself, but is used by the [Strautomator Web](https://github.com/strautomator/web).

 **Please note that Strautomator is still in beta!
 Its internals, API specs and general settings will likely change a lot before we hit a stable release.**